 Birmingham has come to expect nothing less than enterprising and innovative food events popping up around the city.
 Kitchen Food School is no different.
 We are here to bring a new dimension to the food scene in Birmingham.

 Our food school immerses the diner and food enthusiast with a memorable experience of cooking and eating, combined with holistic seed to plate learning.
 Our classes are led by Birmingham’s best chefs, suppliers or producers and restaurants.

 Why come to Kitchen?
 Our 5 a day

 1. A fantastic food experience

-Enjoy a memorable experience of cooking and eating with like minded people.
+Enjoy a memorable experience of cooking and eating with like-minded people.
 We teach skills that you will remember for life that you can take into your own kitchen to nourish your family and friends.
-Kitchen School offer a wide range of cookery classes, suitable for beginner to advanced cooks, but if eating is more your thing then join us for one of our seasonal supper clubs.
+Kitchen Food School offers a wide range of cookery classes, suitable for beginner to advanced cooks, but if eating is more your thing then join us for one of our seasonal supper clubs.

 We are going to develop your palate.
 Why else would you want to know more about cookery than to make home cooked food taste so much better?
 How else will you eat better unless it tastes better?
-We show you how to bring your kitchen to life and make it the centre of your home.
+We show you how to bring your food to life and make the kitchen the centre of your home.

 Kitchen’s Director Jayne Bradley has a background in teaching sustainable food systems.
 Jayne soon realised that to improve our diets we need to change our current food culture.

 “Nutritional advice like 5-a-day is pointless when our current food culture promotes ready meals and fast food.
 We need to put skills central to our food culture – to make good food and cookery easy – then with those skills you can tackle what you eat.”